US Open (tennis): Player line call challenges

 In 2006, the US Open introduced instant replay reviews of line calls, using the Hawk-Eye computer system.
 It was the first Grand Slam tournament to use the system.
 The Open felt the need to implement the system because of the controversial quarterfinal match at the 2004 US Open between Serena Williams and Jennifer Capriati, where a number of important line calls went against Williams.
 Replays on TV showed these calls were incorrect, including one critical point in the match that was incorrectly overruled by the chair umpire.
 Instant replay was available only on the Arthur Ashe Stadium and Louis Armstrong Stadium courts through the 2008 tournament.
 In 2009, it became available on the Grandstand court.
 In 2018, all competition courts were outfitted with Hawk-Eye, and all matches in the main draws (Men's and Women's Singles and Doubles) followed the same procedure, whereby each player was allowed three incorrect challenges per set, with one more given in a tiebreak.
 Player challenges were eliminated in 2021, when the tournament became the second Grand Slam to fully incorporate Hawk-Eye Live, where all line calls are made electronically; the previous year's tournament had also incorporated Hawk-Eye Live on all courts except for Arthur Ashe and Louis Armstrong stadiums to reduce personnel during the COVID-19 pandemic.

 In 2007, JPMorgan Chase renewed its sponsorship of the US Open and, as part of the arrangement, the replay system was renamed to "Chase Review" on in-stadium video and television.
+Although the challenge system was eliminated in 2021 in favor of Hawk-Eye Live, shots that land marginally "in" or "out" are still shown, now branded as "Chase Close Call".